TAX FAQs for Individuals

 I don't work in Mason.
 Is my entire tax payment due in April?

 Yes and No. All of your taxes must be paid by April 15th of the following year, but you must also file a declaration of estimated tax and make quarterly payments throughout the tax year.
-Penalties are incurred if 90% of your taxes are not paid by January 31st following the end of a tax year.
+Penalties are incurred if 90% of your taxes are not paid by December 15 (for tax years 2016 and beyond ) or January 31st (for tax years 2015 and prior ).

 What is the due date for filing my return or quarterly payment?

-All residents must file an annual tax return by April 15th of each year.
-Quarterly estimated payments are due on April 15th, July 31st, October 31st, and January 31st.
+All residents must file an annual tax return on or by the Federal Tax Return due date (usually April 15th ).
+Quarterly estimated payments are due on April 15th, July 31st, October 31st, and January 31st for tax years 2015 and prior.
+Beginning tax year 2016, the due dates are April 15, June 15, September 15, and December 15.

 My employer collects income tax for Mason, but I have other income as well.
 Do I have to file quarterly estimated payments?